Molise Abruzzo And Molise, Italy Travel Guide

 Inland areas, including Campobasso, Isernia, and the Matese mountains, have a continental climate.
 Winters are colder, often snowy, with the weather ranging from -5-10°C (23-50°F).
 Snowfall can be considerable in the higher elevations from December through March.
 Summers are warm, but less humid than the coast, having temperatures between 20-30°C (68-86°F).
 Precipitation generally occurs more in autumn and winter across the entire region.

 Molise experiences distinct high, shoulder, and low seasons, each with its own advantages and disadvantages for travelers.
 Special weather considerations apply to Molise.
 Snowfall can be heavy in mountainous areas, including the Matese and Alto Molise, from December to March.
-This leads to road closures or a need for specific vehicle equipment, like winter tires or Snow chains.
+This leads to street closures or a need for specific vehicle equipment, like winter tires or Snow chains.
 Always check local road conditions before driving in these areas during winter.
 While Molise is not prone to cyclones, heavy rains can occur in autumn and winter, potentially causing localized flooding, specifically near rivers or along the coast.
 Always monitor local weather forecasts during your visit.

-Warmest weather, lively coast, festivals.
+Hottest weather, lively coast, festivals.

 More expensive lodging prices, especially along the coast.
 Termoli becomes crowded.
 Inland areas experience very hot temperatures, making strenuous activities less comfortable.
 Booking accommodation and activities well in advance is a recommendation.